tkw1536/sip/docs/inspector.md

 After a pathbuilder has been opened, it's name is displayed in the tab instead.
 You can chose to save the opened pathbuilder, or close the file.
-Saving the pathbuilder also stores the state of the SIP interface in the exported file.
+Saving the pathbuilder also stores the state of the TIPSY interface in the exported file.
 All tabs ignore disabled paths.

 ## The Tree Tab